Data protection and handling of personal data at Kela

 The request can be sent to the Registry by post or by e-mail.
 If you send the request by e-mail, we recommend that you use encrypted e-mail.

-You can also make the request by phone, via the message function in the online customer service system (service in Finnish or in Swedish) or by visiting one of Kela’s customer service locations in person.
+You can also make the request by phone or by visiting one of Kela’s customer service locations in person.

 Be prepared to prove your identity.